apache/ratis/BUILDING.md

 Apache Ratis is written in Java 8.
 Therefore, it as well requires Java 8 or later.

-Project could be built as a usual maven project:
+Project could be built as a usual Maven project:

 ```
 $ mvn clean package -DskipTests